Nonperturbative quantization approach for QED on the Hopf bundle: Acknowledgments

 \section{Acknowledgments}

-We gratefully acknowledge support provided by Grant No.~BR05236494 in Fundamental Research in Natural Sciences by the Ministry of Education and Science of the Republic of Kazakhstan.
-We are also grateful to the Research Group Linkage Programme of the Alexander von Humboldt Foundation for the support of this research.
+We gratefully acknowledge the Research Group Linkage Programme of the Alexander von Humboldt Foundation for the support of this research.
+We are also grateful to Grant in Fundamental Research in Natural Sciences by the Ministry of Education and Science of the Republic of Kazakhstan.